 The bullet journal model of capturing main points without a lot of writing works perfectly for this worksheet.
 Long format journaling can have major mental health benefits, but for the purpose of locating patterns and themes in your everyday experience, a pared-down form of long format journalling (shown by research to be helpful in trauma recovery) helps create a personal data set that can be more easily reviewed and organized, towards the goal of locating triggers.

 Journaling for Self-Advocacy

 You are your best guide for recovery.
 A trauma-informed therapist can help guide you in the work of identifying patterns in order to process triggers and heal.
 This worksheet may, with the help of a professional, help you and your therapist get the information you need in order to locate patterns months or years earlier.

 Reading long-format journals of clients can often be a boundary issue for therapists because of the time involved, but a collection of worksheets comprising a “database” of triggering events, times, and experiences that can be quickly reviewed together, in session, is a simple way to effectively communicate with your therapist or medication provider a picture of how triggers are impacting your life, so they can adjust treatment or medications appropriately.

 How to Access

-Because this worksheet represents a considerable investment of my time, research energy, and art, it is not a free resource.
-However if you have financial barriers to purchase, you may use the resources on this page to create your own version of a journal layout that helps track similar experiences.
+Because this worksheet represents a considerable investment of my time and research, the print-ready worksheet is not a free resource.
+However, feel free to use the resources on this page to create your own version of a journal layout that helps track your experiences!

 How Not to Use this Worksheet